(NOTE: This story has been unfolding for several years now. There could be recent developments not covered here.)

 We’ve previously covered various Lakewood fiascos including the shortage of over 800 parking spaces at Belmar Park West and numerous other traffic and parking issues itemized in Lakewood’s own parking study.

-Yet incredibly, Lakewood’s own city website states the project at 1225 Wadsworth Boulevard “is not out of compliance with its permit” even though the Denver Post reports the building allegedly has multiple construction defects!
-Is Lakewood in complete denial?
+Lakewood’s own city website states the project at 1221 and 1225 Wadsworth Boulevard “is not out of compliance with its permit” even though the Denver Post claims the building allegedly has multiple construction defects!

 - Only half-built after four years.